-Dining Services announces the following schedule of operations during Spring recess.
-Retail Hours Retail operations will follow an abbreviated schedule beginning Friday, March 14 through Sunday, March 23.
-See Spring Recess Hours of Operations for the hours of each retail venue.
-Residential Hours All dining halls will close after dinner on Friday, March 14 with the exception of Forbes College which will remain open for students with a Spring Recess Meal Plan.
+Campus Dining announces the following schedule of operations during Fall recess.
+Retail Venue Hours Retail operations will follow an abbreviated schedule beginning Friday, October 24 through Sunday, November 2.
+See Fall Recess Hours of Operations for hours at each retail venue.
+Residential Dining Hall Hours All dining halls will close after dinner on Friday, October 24 with the exception of Rockefeller College which will remain open for student

 The day before Valentine’s Day saw over a foot of snow in Princeton, NJ but that did not stop Campus Dining chefs from serving up the winning recipes from our “There’s No Place Like Home” recipe contest.
 The annual contest invites parents to submit their son or daughter’s favorite recipes and this year’s entries consisted of some fantastic dishes.
 The winning recipe, Pau Bhaji, is a favorite of Rockefeller College student, Agastya Parikh ’17